twurple/twurple/packages/twitch-electron-auth-provider/README.md

-# Twitch.js - Electron auth provider
+# Twurple - Electron auth provider

 This is an {@AuthProvider} implementation for [the `twurple` package family](https://github.com/twurple/twurple) that will automatically pop up a Twitch OAuth dialog in an Electron `BrowserWindow`